Kyle Emanuel: 2017

 On January 1, 2017, the Los Angeles Chargers fired head coach Mike McCoy after they finished with a 5–11 record.
 Defensive coordinator Gus Bradley opted to switch the base defense from a base 3-4 defense to a base 4-3 defense.
 Throughout training camp, Emanuel competed to be a starting outside linebacker against Jeremiah Attachou, Jatavis Brown, and Korey Toomer.
-Head coach Anthony Lynn named Emanuel the starting strongside linebacker to begin the 2017 regular season, alongside Jatavis Brown and middle linebacker Korey Toomer.
+Head coach Anthony Lynn named Emanuel the starting strongside linebacker to begin the 2017 regular season, alongside Jatavis Brown and middle linebacker Toomer.

 In Week 7, Emanuel collected a season-high four solo tackles during a 21–0 win against the Denver Broncos.
 On December 10, 2017, Emanuel recorded two solo tackles, broke up a pass, and made his second career interception in the Chargers’ 30–13 win against the Washington Redskins in Week 14.
 A hit by Melvin Ingram caused an errant pass by Stafford and was intercepted by Emanuel in the third quarter.
 He finished the 2017 NFL season with 34 combined tackles (21 solo), three pass deflections, 1.5 sacks, and one interception in 16 games and 11 starts.